Epartan718/Repo-for-simple-web-app/README.md

  - I choose to use Centos stream 9 and I Downloaded it through this link https://www.centos.org/download/
  - After I downloaded it the distro I set up a new virtual machine on the virtual box
  - Start the vm and go through the set up and installation process until you get to the home screen
- - Diromg the set up proccess make sure to remmber the ID and Password
+ - During the set up proccess make sure to remmber the ID and Password

 ## Step 3 install Putty to access your test environment